alustig3/zoom-controller/README.md

 The code was developed using [PlatformIO](https://docs.platformio.org/en/latest/boards/espressif32/esp32dev.html).
 An [ESP-PROG](https://www.digikey.com/en/products/detail/espressif-systems/ESP-PROG/10259352?s=N4IgTCBcDaIKYGcAOBaJAnA9gcxAXQF8g) was used to program the ESP32 microcontroller.
 You should be able to use the platform.ini file from this repository, you'll just need to change the upload port.
-The platform.ini will automatically download the requisite [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard) library and ESP32 and Arduino.
+The platform.ini will automatically download the requisite [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard) library and ESP32 and Arduino frameworks.
 # Feedback
 If people are interested, I may consider buying some parts in bulk and selling the controllers on [Tindie](https://www.tindie.com/) or [Etsy](https://www.etsy.com/) ¯\\\_(ツ)_/¯